Companies save billions of dollars by giving employees fake "manager" titles, study shows

 "If you're relying on cheap labor — you're a labor-intensive company and you can get away with it — this becomes a tool that you can use to lower your costs," said Umit Gurun, professor of accounting and finance at the University of Texas at Dallas and one of the report's authors.

-Gurun said he hit on the idea for the study, published by the National Bureau for Economic Research, while at the airport and he overheard two workers talking about a delayed flight.
+Gurun said he and coauthor N. Bugra Ozel hit on the idea for the study, published by the National Bureau for Economic Research, while they were traveling through an airport and overheard two workers talking about a delayed flight.

 "One said, 'I don't complain because I get overtime.'
 The other guy was a manager, so he didn't," Gurun recalled.
 "But they were doing exactly the same job."